mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 As it is now, a ClientEncryption and a MongoClient cannot share state (libmongocrypt handle or MongoClient to mongocryptd).
-Foreseeably, they could share state if auto encryption was enabled by passing a key vault object like:
+Foreseeably, they could share state if auto encryption was enabled by passing a ClientEncryption object like:

 db.getCollection ("coll", { autoEncrypt: { clientEncryption: